saratmoka/grid-fw/README.md

   </tr>
 </table>

-**Grid-FW**—a variant of the Frank–Wolfe (conditional gradient) algorithm—offers rigorous optimality guarantees in theory while delivering fast, approximate solutions in practice.
+Our method—a variant of the Frank–Wolfe (conditional gradient) algorithm—offers rigorous optimality guarantees in theory while delivering fast, approximate solutions in practice.

 ## Grid-FW
 #### A Scalable Gradient-Based Optimization Framework for Sparse Minimum-Variance Portfolio Selection

 **Grid-FW** is a gradient-based approach that transforms the NP-hard combinatorial sparse portfolio selection problem into a constrained continuous optimization task via Boolean relaxation, while preserving equivalence with the original problem on the set of binary points.
-Our algorithm employs a tunable parameter $\delta > 0$ that transmutes the auxiliary objective from a convex to a concave function.
-This allows a stable convex starting point, followed by a controlled path toward a sparse binary solution as the tuning parameter increases and the objective moves toward concavity.
+This algorithm employs a tunable parameter $\delta > 0$ that transmutes the auxiliary objective function from convex to concave as it increases.
+This allows a stable starting point, followed by a controlled path toward a sparse binary solution as $\delta$ increases and the objective moves toward concavity.

 In practice, our method matches commercial solvers in asset selection for most instances and, in rare instances, the solution differs by a few assets whilst showing a negligible error in portfolio variance.